Estimated reading time: 3 minutes

 The bay was listed as an archaeological and historic district on the National Register of Historic Places in 2015.Wikipedia: Mallows Bay

 The park is billed as a popular for kayaking.
-I had the opportunity to get over to Mallows bay yesterday with my kayak “Arrau” and do some paddling, and now understand why the park is so popular.
-Paddling among the remains of these old ships, and witnessing how they have formed a freshwater reef system, was absolutely fascinating.
+I had the opportunity to get over to Mallows bay yesterday with my kayak “Arrau” and do some paddling.
+Now I understand why the park is so popular.
+Paddling among the remains of these old ships was absolutely fascinating.
+Each of the old hulls have formed a unique reef ecology.

 I happened to catch the bay at low tide when many of the hulls are exposed, which increased the level of viewing.
 It also made paddling among the ruins a bit hazardous as I was snagged by pieces of wood and metal several times.
 This is not the place for an inflatable boat!